juanpablogt/Django_Presentacion/README.md

 In this repository you will find a Django app about my presentation.
 The app allows users to view templates containing information about me.
 This project is built with Django and uses SQLite as a small database to store messages that people send me, This is the link that will take you to the page: https://mno-f87a53c1f538.herokuapp.com/.

 It is important to mention that this app is responsive and adapts to different screen sizes.
-Also that I use ""Heroku"" to upload the project to the cloud.
+Also that I use **Heroku** to upload the project to the cloud.
 Here you can see in images what you will find.

 Here you can see the navigable menu: